VahidHeidari/NES_DEV/README.md

 * When PPU rendering is disabled, emulator doesn't render any thing (It must render color 0 from palette).
 * Clipping background and sprites not implemented yet.
-* Generated .sln file for visual studio by cmake, don't understand start up project.
+* Generated .sln file for visual studio by cmake, doesn't understand start up project.
 After opening project in visual studio, you must right click on NES_DEV project and select it as start up project manually.